-data.table Exercises: 12 High-Performance Data Manipulation Problems
+data.table Exercises: 12 High-Performance Data Manipulation Problems, Solved Step-by-Step

-Twelve hands-on exercises to master the data.table package in R — from basic row filtering and by= aggregation to chained operations, joins, rolling joins, reshaping, and update-by-reference with :=.
-Every exercise has a runnable solution you can execute right in your browser.
+Twelve hands-on exercises to master the data.table package in R, from row filtering and by= aggregation to chained operations, joins, rolling joins, reshaping, and update-by-reference with :=.
+Each problem has a starter block, a click-to-reveal solution, and an explanation so you can check your answer and learn the idiom.

-These 12 exercises build that fluency.
-The first four cover the essentials: filtering rows, picking columns, and computing summaries on a single table.
+The first four exercises cover the essentials: filtering rows, picking columns, and computing summaries on a single table.
 The middle four use by= grouping, .SD, chaining, and update-by-reference.
-The last four tackle joins, rolling joins, reshaping, and group-wise windowed calculations — the moves you use in real analysis work.
+The last four tackle joins, rolling joins, reshaping, and group-wise windowed calculations, the moves you use in real analysis work.
+Write your own answer first, run it, compare with the reveal, and read the explanation.

 Here is a one-screen cheat sheet before you start.
 Skim it, then jump to Exercise 1.